 Abou-Ganim describes Belvedere, the quintessential Polish vodka, as “Big, bold, and robust.”
 It’s distilled three times from just Dankowski Gold rye and artesian well water, then filtered twice—a measured amount of refinement for today’s vodka standards.
 It retains the character of the grain, but with a silkiness that buoys its booming flavor: nuts and vanilla, spices, and cream.

-Borisov raves about the Smogory Forest version, which is part of Belvedere's newest vodkas made with rye sourced from single estates.
+Slava Borisov of Travelle at The Langham Hotel in Chicago raves about the Smogory Forest version, which is part of Belvedere's newest vodkas made with rye sourced from single estates.
 The bottle is distilled with grain grown near its namesake in Western Poland.
 “It has notes of salted caramel, honeycomb, and white pepper,” she says.

 Martinis on the brain?
-Crack open the skull-shaped bottle of the racy, Crystal Head vodka from comedian Dan Aykroyd.
+Crack open the skull-shaped bottle of the racy, Crystal Head vodka.
 It’s made in Newfoundland, using crystalline Canadian water, and it’s distilled four times and filtered through semi-precious Herkimer diamonds a total of seven times—making for a super-easy finish.
 Flavorwise, there are some vanilla and tropical notes, but they’re matched by a herbaceous savoriness that makes this vodka flexible for both citrus-garnished and dirty, two-olive martinis.

 As Abou-Ganim points out, there’s been a return in the highball, a three-ingredient cocktail of spirit, bubbly water, and crucially, ice.
 Tall, cool, and refreshing, the highball is the drink of summer for home bartenders, and the New Zealand-based Broken Shed vodka works beautifully in the glass.
 Distilled from whey and pristine aquifer and mountain water, this spirit has a floral honeyed character and a creamy, luscious body.
 Yet, there’s nothing overly sweet or cloying in there.